Newcomer Elena Rose flows with the surprises of life

 “If I show you a picture of my grandmother, it’s like Marilyn is a redhead,” said the singer.

-In fact, he explained that the purpose of the video was to represent his Latino culture and that he thought it was perfect to do it in a kitchen like his childhood in the house of his maternal grandmother, who appears in the clip among other photos of his family.
+In fact, he explained that The purpose of the video was to represent their Latin culture and that it seemed perfect to do it in a kitchen like that of their childhood in the house of their maternal grandmother, who appears in the clip among other photos of her family.

 “She was always super glamorous inside the house.
 I am representing her in the kitchen and then in … (other scenes) I represent the person she told me could be: ‘You can also go, go out, fulfill your dreams, own your business, take the world whatever you want, ‘”Elena Rose said.

-“That is why I also appear grooming, dressing, ironing my money, as if to represent those two parts of me that I feel identify me enough”, he added about the green bales of bills that he washes, irons and bulks in a suitcase, and that they symbolize the independent woman who can earn a living alone.
+“That is why I also appear grooming, dressing, ironing my money, as if to represent those two parts of me that I feel identify me quite a bit,” he added about the green bales of bills that he washes, irons and bulks in a suitcase, and that they symbolize the independent woman who can earn a living alone.

 At the end of the clip, which was filmed in Los Angeles, Elena Rose can be seen walking out the door.